 Several decades ago, the main question in mind philosophy was material or immaterial origin of mind.
 During the 17th century, Descartes skeptically stated that the existence of everything can be doubtful, except for thought and mind.
 His famous quote was “Cogito ergo sum" (I think; therefore, I am).
-He holds that the origin of mind, soul, is immaterial and supernatural.
-His theory was named “Dualism” which represents separation of body and mind.
+He holds that the origin of mind, and soul, is immaterial and supernatural.
+His theory was named “Dualism” which represents the separation of body and mind.
 Despite doubting the reality of the body, he suggested pineal gland as the site for connection of soul to brain.
 This suggestion was probably because he assumed that most parts of the brain are in pairs, and pineal gland is just one.
 However, Descartes's argument has a serious bug: how does an immaterial thing, mind, influence body as a physical material?
 Modern neuroscience proposes that mind qualia including fear, pain, emotions and perceptual states are physical qualities which are emanated from brain activity and influence the body.
 There is convincing clinical evidence that damage to distinct parts of the brain can affect mental faculties.
 Although this physicalist view is not error-free, it is now more dominant among scholars (Tryon, 2014).

-Taken together, biomedical data clearly prove that existence of a real disconnected brain without any relationship with other part of body and environment is impossible.
-Blood supplies compounds which cross BBB to CNS.
+Taken together, biomedical data clearly prove that existence of a real disconnected brain without any relationship with other parts of body and environment is impossible.
+Blood supplies compounds which that cross BBB to CNS.
 Brain reciprocally regulates nutrient flow in the body.
 Brain has evolved to maintain energy resources and nutrients flow in the body.
-Dietary compounds and metabolites of microbiome are vital signals which exert their effects on higher part of brain to regulate decisions, desire, happiness, mood and so on.
-Therefore, does a disconnected-brain is really offline and separated from outside world?
+Dietary compounds and metabolites of microbiome are vital signals which exert their effects on higher part of brain to regulate decisions, desire, happiness, mood, and so on.
+Therefore, does a disconnected-brain is really offline and separated from the outside world?
 According to causality rule, spontaneous formation of mind in brain should have an explanation.
 If external signals are not considered, the only remaining description may be to return to Descartes' dualism.

 Edited Version: